 Pod-based espresso was first dreamt up in the mid-70’s by Swiss engineer Éric Favre, employed by Nestlé at the time.
 He tinkered with prototypes, sought to perfect the process, but it would be another ten years until Nespresso’s first launch in 1986.
 Now, the name is synonymous with coffee capsules.

 Nespresso machines are widely known for their ease of use—simply pop in the pod and press a button—and the company has expanded its line to include more than a dozen models.
 Some Nespresso machines can make both coffee and espresso.
 Some can whip up lattes and cappuccinos.
 Others are designed to save counter space or heat up quickly and so on.
-There is a perfect option out there for every coffee lover, and this list will help you find yours.
+There is a wonderful option out there for every coffee lover, and this list will help you find yours.

 Here are the best Nespresso machines to buy.

 Includes 12 coffee capsules